cherry1635/try-git/README.md

 cherry1635
 Cherrise Taylor.

-!!
-Anyone can not Reprint or quote the sentences or other resources that appear in the article.
+Attention!! **Anyone can not reprint or quote the sentences or other resources that appear in the article.**

+<h3>Why you should use git?</h3>

+I say git is good at in recording the file changes, to compare differences.
+If you edited a file, every seconds there is a file updates.
+And you can't go back, because you can't turn back time.
+I would like to say git is a camera which can take photo, and its service object is a file, the most useful for git is to take photo on files.
+So that was the basic principle that git can record the file history.

+Git functions: give you more flexible space to make you writing choices.